BrightChamps Logo

 • Bringing down the second pair so the new division is 621

-• Double the current quotient (3) to get 6, then append a digit x to form the new divisor 6x
+• Double the current quotient (3) to get 6.
+Then append a digit x to form the new divisor as 6x.

 • The final quotient is 39, so the square root of 1521 is ±39.
 So, the square of 39 and -39 equals 1521.